Beurs van Berlage in Amsterdam

 The architectural importance of the Berlage Beurs lays in its original volume and the new aesthetics it proposed at the time.
 Here is the sober brick building, which does not try to immitate ghotic or renaissance as all important city buildings in Amsterdam erected at the end of the 19th century (just to name Rijksmuseum, Stedelijk Museum, Central Station, Stadsschouwburg), but establishes its own, new style.

 The Beurs van Berlage building is simple, almost sober in its form.
-Its main decoration is a big clock place high on the tower.
-On the corners of the Beurs stand three sculpture figures, that of Gijsbrecht van Aemstel, a legendary, celebrated in literature founder of Amsterdam, Jan Pieterszoon Coen, a hero officer of Dutch East India Company from its beginnings in the 17th century, and Hugo de Groot (Grotius), a humanist, writer, philosopher and lawyer of international importance.
+Its main decoration is a big clock placed high on the tower.
+On the corners of the Beurs stand three sculpture figures, that of Gijsbrecht van Aemstel, a legendary hero, celebrated in literature founder of Amsterdam, Jan Pieterszoon Coen, a hero officer of Dutch East India Company from its beginnings in the 17th century, and Hugo de Groot (Grotius), a humanist, writer, philosopher and lawyer of international importance.

 The roof, made of double glass panes gives a lot of natural light inside the building.
 Several sorts of profiled and glazed bricks, as well as stone, wood and iron were used in a harmoniuos way.